Art and culture of Karnataka: Hindustani music

 Karnataka has achieved a prominent place in the world of Hindustani music as well.
 Several of Karnataka's Hindustani musicians won the Kalidas Sanman, Padma Bhushan and Padma Vibhushan awards.
 Some famous performers are Gangubai Hangal, Puttaraj Gawai, Pt.
 Bhimsen Joshi, Pt.
 Mallikarjun Mansur, Basavaraj Rajguru, Sawai Gandharva and Kumar Gandharva.

 Folk music

 Folk music is popular in Karnataka.
 Many singers have recorded numerous folk songs in Kannada including B. K. Sumitra, Bangalore Latha, B. R. Chaya and many.
 Folk songs including Bhagyada balegara, Nimbiya Banada, Ghallu Ghallenuta, Munjaneddu Kumbaranna, Mayadantha Male Bantanna, Maralladyane and many, are popular, recreated and reused in films as well.

 Dance

 Yakshagana

 Yakshagana a form of dance drama is one of the major theatrical forms in coastal Karnataka.
 A fusion of folk and classical tradition makes Yakshagana a unique form of art which includes colourful costumes, music, dance, singing, and most importantly dialogs composed on the fly.
-Award-winning performers include Shambhu Hegde, Chittani Ramachandra Hegde.
+Award-winning performers include Keremane Shambhu Hegde, Chittani Ramachandra Hegde.
 Yakshagana and Dollu Kunitha are two of the popular dance forms of Karnataka.
 Gamaka is a unique music form based on Karnataka Sangeetha.